AnthonyCxx/Notes-and-Writeups/C/GCC Compiler/Preprocessor Directives.md

 ## _#define_ \<input pattern\> \<output pattern\>
 The _#define_ directive defines a pattern for the compiler such that whenever it encounters the pattern of input (the first item), it will be replaced by the output
 (the second item).
+These patterns of input which are transformed into patterns of output are called [macros](https://en.wikipedia.org/wiki/Macro_(computer_science)).
 In its simplest form, the _#define_ macro is used to define constants that will be substituted throughout the program.
 For example, a directive
 _#define PI 3.14159_ would replace all instances of 'PI' (but not pi, pI, or Pi) with '3.14159'.
+Per convention, macro identifiers (names) should always be fully capitalized.
 ```C
 #include <stdio.h>
 #define PI 3.14159